 Nestled between the towns of Renmark and Paringa, Paringa Paddock (which includes Goat Island) contains areas of riverine woodlands, wetlands and river flats covering 1161Ha.
 Magnificent river red gum (Eucalyptus camaldulensis ssp. camaldulensis) and river box (E. largiflorens) line the floodplain, some of the last remnants of once extensive stands along the Murray River floodplain.
 The wetland complex includes a number of permanent and temporary wetlands which provide habitat for koalas, birds and reptiles.

 A great recreational park with something to do for people of all ages and abilities, there are a multitude of walking and biking trails developed by the Renmark Paringa Council and the local community.
+Your dog is allowed in Paringa Paddock providing it is on a lead not exceeding three metres in length, or confined in a motor vehicle, trailer or vessel (refer to map).
 You may bring your dog on a leash.
 This is a day visit area only and no camping is allowed.

 A beautiful area (520.8Ha) of Riverine woodland located just across the river south of Berri, and directly opposite the river from Katarapko.
 Encompassing a portion of Gurra Gurra Creek at the western end of the Gurra Lakes Wetland Complex (a wetland of national importance), Causeway and Little Duck Lagoons.
 An important area providing habitat for many species of mammals, reptiles, birds, frogs, fish and other invertebrates.